 Fàilte do làrach-lìn choimhearsnachd Eilean Bheàrnaraigh, Uibhist a-Tuath.

 Welcome to the community website for the Isle of Berneray, North Uist.
+This website is managed by Berneray Community Council on behalf of residents and visitors to our island.
 Please come back often, as there will be frequent updates.

 Berneray lies in the Sound of Harris in the Western Isles of Scotland.
 It is a small island (roughly 2 miles by 3), rich in wildlife and history, with a long sweep of white sand on the west coast, backed by high dunes and machair.